yunuskhan2007/swiggyclone/README.md

 # Swiggy Clone

-A responsive Swiggy homepage clone built using HTML, CSS, and JavaScript.
+A responsive Swiggy homepage clone built using HTML, CSS and JavaScript.

 ## Features